Park Hours 7 a.m. – 10 p.m.

 You can purchase them at toll booths, park offices, interpretive centers and online!

-- Annual Vehicle/Boat Permit: $70 – This combination permit for vehicles and boats allows a vehicle with a boat trailer to enter the Metroparks.
+- Annual Vehicle/Boat Pass: $70 – This combination permit for vehicles and boats allows a vehicle with a boat trailer to enter the Metroparks.

-- Annual Vehicle/Boat Permit: $42 – This combination permit for vehicles and boats allows a vehicle with a boat trailer to enter the Metroparks.
+- Annual Vehicle/Boat Pass: $42 – This combination permit for vehicles and boats allows a vehicle with a boat trailer to enter the Metroparks.

 - $59 – This combination permit for vehicles allows entry into the Metroparks and Oakland County Parks.